Not Final!: Development

 "Not Final!" is one of Asimov's early short stories, written at the end of his third year writing stories for science fiction magazines.

 After selling "Nightfall" in late April 1941, Asimov took a break from writing to study for qualifying examinations to enter the PhD program in chemistry at Columbia University.
 He failed the exams, and, very disheartened by this, did not return to writing until 24 May, when he began to work on "Not Final!".
 Asimov submitted "Not Final!" to John W. Campbell on 2 June, and it was accepted on 6 June, but without a bonus.
 It was published in the October 1941 issue of Astounding Science Fiction, and later included in the collection of his early short stories The Early Asimov (1972).

 Asimov wrote a sequel, "Victory Unintentional", in 1942.
-These two stories are some of the few written by Asimov to include the idea of extra-terrestrial intelligence in our solar system.
+These two stories are some of the few written by Asimov to include the idea of extra-terrestrial intelligence in the Solar System.